 340-096-0070 Special Rules Pertaining to Composting: Performance Standards

-(1) All composting facilities must be designed, constructed, and operated in a manner that does not cause a discharge of leachate or stormwater from the facility to surface water, except:

-(a) Leachate from a composting facility may be discharged to surface water only in compliance with a discharge permit issued by the department.
+(1) All composting facilities must be designed, constructed, and operated in a manner that does not cause a discharge of leachate, liquid digestate, or stormwater from the facility to surface water, except when such discharge is in compliance with a discharge permit issued by the department.

-(b) Stormwater from a composting facility may be discharged to surface water only in compliance with a discharge permit issued by the department.

-(2) All composting facilities that collect and dispose of leachate or stormwater in engineered structures must comply with the applicable requirements of OAR 340-096-0130: Leachate Collection Design and Operating Requirements.
+(2) All composting facilities that collect and dispose of leachate, liquid digestate, or stormwater in engineered structures must comply with the applicable requirements of OAR 340-096-0130: Special Rules Pertaining to Composting: Biogas, Liquid Digestate and Leachate Collection Design and Management Requirements.

 (3) All composting facilities must be designed, constructed, and operated in a manner that does not cause a likely adverse impact to groundwater under OAR 340 Division 40.
-All composting facilities proposing to use infiltration in soil as a method for managing leachate or stormwater must comply with OAR 340-096-0120: Groundwater Protection.
+All composting facilities proposing to use infiltration in soil as a method for managing leachate, liquid digestate, or stormwater must comply with OAR 340-096-0120: Groundwater Protection.

 (4) All composting facilities must be designed, constructed, and operated in a manner that, to the greatest extent practicable, consistent with proper facility design and operation, controls and minimizes odors that are likely to cause adverse impacts outside the boundaries of the facility.